Q1. What kind of advocacy does the Public Authority do?

 Q3.
 I completed my application; how long will it take for my health benefits to begin?

 A3.
+It may take up to 90 days for your coverage to begin.
 Once you have met the eligibility requirement of being paid 160 hours over two consecutive months, with at least one hour paid in each month, you will receive a letter explaining that your benefits will begin the first of the following month.
 For example, if you are paid 80 hours in April and 80 hours in May, you will receive a letter in June notifying you of a July 1st start date.

 Q4.
 My Recipient was in the hospital for two weeks and I was not paid, will I lose my health benefits?